sfc-gh-bciranni/cortex-lazy-semantic/README.md

 I've done testing to get it valid with the JSON Schema for the SemanticModel - if you have any issues, please submit an issue and I'll try to fix it.

+For examples, see 'example_semantic_model_from_dataframe.yaml' and 'example_semantic_model_from_table.yaml'.

 ## Usage

-Say you have a pandas DataFrame and you want to generate a semantic model for it.
+Say you have either a table in Snowflake, or a pandas DataFrame and you want to generate a semantic model for it.
 You may have a CSV file that you upload and want to ask questions about.

 Maybe the data looks like this: